 Tennessee’s physicians are committed to any initiative that makes delivering healthcare more efficient without negatively impacting the quality of that care.
-Hence, the TMA has also supported the state’s pursuit of grant funding from the Centers for Medicare and Medicaid Innovation.

 In late 2012, the State applied for and, in Spring 2013, received a State Innovation Model (SIM) design grant from the federal Center for Medicare and Medicaid Innovation (CMMI).
 The grant was for $756,000 and required the State to do just what the name implies – design a payment reform model.
 The State did not start from scratch, however, choosing to emulate a design that Arkansas’s Medicaid program implemented just a couple of years ago.
 The State has even contracted with the same consulting firm that Arkansas hired to help design its program.
 While most of the Arkansas plan has translated to Tennessee, one key difference is that Arkansas is a single payer Medicaid system, while Tennessee has managed care.
 That distinction alone makes Tennessee’s version more complicated.